-Night Demon proudly announce the worldwide release of their new single, Empires Fall, on April 3, 2020, via Century Media Records.
+Night Demon are thrilled to announce the worldwide release of their new single, Kill the Pain, on May 1, 2020, via Century Media Records.

 Night Demon erupted onto the underground heavy metal scene with a self-titled four-song EP in 2012.
 Showcasing a sound forged in a deep-seated passion for the New Wave of British Heavy Metal melded to distinctly American muscle and swagger, and embracing a rigorous touring schedule, Night Demon quickly gained momentum in the USA and Europe.
 In January 2015, the band released their first full-length album, Curse of the Damned, which refined the band’s trademark sound and garnered widespread acclaim by fans and critics alike.
 To promote the record, Night Demon hit the killing road for the better part of two years, crisscrossing the United States multiple times, touring the European market relentlessly, and even veering off the beaten path with extensive dates in Mexico, South America and Latin America.